Your Complete Guide to T. Rex Dinosaurs!

 they found the smaller ones were the fastest, while T. rex was the slowest.
 Although it was the slowest, the speed found

-was still a respectable 8 m/s (18 mph), which is faster than a sprinting human, and an elephant.
+was still a respectable 8 m/s (18 mph), which is faster than a sprinting human and an elephant.
 A table of their data

 is shown to the right.
 Sellers and Manning conclude that improved musculoskeletal models will produce even more accurate

 In light of this new evidence, it appears T. rex may have been able to move a little faster than the 18 mile per hour value given by Sellers and Manning.
-T. rex also has proportionately longer legs than other theropods, enabling it to have a longer stride, and therefore a faster gate.
+T. rex also has proportionately longer legs than other theropods, enabling it to have a longer stride and faster gate.
 So, when all the evidence is considered, it appears T. rex's legs and tail were specialized for agility and speed, regardless of whether it could run or not.

 The debate as to whether or not T. rex was a predator or scavenger is not really a big debate.
 Most paleontologists agree that T. rex was an opportunistic carnivore.
 This conclusion is not only drawn from fossils, but from looking at predators today.
 There is no black and white line that separates a "predator" from a "scavenger."
 Nature is not that clear cut.
 To clarify, one can take a look at living carnivores.
-Two good examples that are often used are the lion and the hyena.
+Two good examples often used are the lion and the hyena.

 The hyena is traditionally thought of as a scavenger, finding dead carcasses and gaining up on predators to steel their recent kills.
 However, it has been found that many hyenas hunt for most of their food.
-In fact, the spotted hyena hunts and kills as much as 95% of its food (Cooper et al. 1999).
+In fact, the spotted hyena hunts and kills as much as 95% of its own food (Cooper et al. 1999).